-National ICT ICT in ICT in ICT in
+National ICT Policy or strategy ICT in Education ICT in Health ICT in Livelihoods

-Policy or strategy Education Health Livelihoods

 Bolivia Bolivia Ghana Bolivia

 Burkina Faso Burkina Faso Mali Ghana

 Ghana Tanzania Uganda Uganda

 Uganda Zambia Tanzania

 Zambia

 IICD has found that policy processes are essential to the longer-term integration of ICT at the national level.
 At the same time, it is clear that these processes are highly political and time-consuming.
 They can take a long time to gain formal approval, with lead times of between 6 months and 3 years.
 Even after approval, the actual implementation of the ICT policy is not guaranteed and requires additional efforts.